HOME • SEARCH • EMAIL • ABOUT

 · Infusion of root bark used as bitter stomachic, tonic and febrifuge.

-· Leave chewed for stomach disorders.
+· Leaves chewed for stomach disorders.

 · Used for rheumatic arthritis, sprains, contusions, intercostal neuralgia, cough, malaria, dysentery and gastralgia.